Glass remains half full for Warren Gatland

 Saying that it was “pretty unfair” to make such an assessment, Gatland added that the other members of the squad not involved in this opener trained hard on the morning of the match because a number of them are still struggling to sleep

-In confirming that Sexton had not been injured prior to his 48th minute departure, Gatland revealed that Moriarty and Sinkler has suffered back spasms.
+In confirming that Sexton had not been injured prior to his 48th minute departure, Gatland revealed that Moriarty and Sinkler had suffered back spasms.

 “We’ve done community stuff yesterday where the guys have been sitting in cars for five hours, coming up (to Whangarei) and probably still recovering from the effects of that flight as well.
 The doctors are confident they will be fine, but no injuries picked up from the match.”